stoeps13/connections-doc/source/admin/admin/t_admin_act_manage_access.md

 To run administrative commands, you must use the wsadmin client.
 See [Starting the wsadmin client](t_admin_wsadmin_starting.md) for details.

+!!! note
-**Note:** You cannot use the AccessControlService commands to fetch, set, or delete access to community activities.
+    You cannot use the AccessControlService commands to fetch, set, or delete access to community activities.
 See Communities administrative commands for information about the commands you can use to add a person to a community.

 1. Use the following command to access the Activities configuration file: